 The Democrats, they took people and they destroyed their lives.

-They went bankrupt because they couldn't afford the legal fees, and they were good people, many, many people.
+They went bankrupt because they couldn't afford the legal fees and they were good people, many, many people.

-So when you ask me that question, all they have to do is see that how nice this weather is.
+So when you ask me that question, all they have to do is see how nice this weather is.

 I've seen what they've done to people.

-No, I did the right thing.
+What they've done to people, no, I did the right thing.

-Well, Mueller had no material, sure.
+Mueller had no material.

-Muller had no material to work with, and he did a horrible job.
+And he did a horrible job.

-Obviously, his presentation was way off, but that's okay.
+Obviously, his presentation was way off.

 It didn't matter.